Chapter 2.3

 Effort should be 'As Low As Reasonably Possible.'

 Apply this to all of the aspects above, except the first.
-Machine safety is primarily about maximum risk reduction.
+Industrial safety is primarily about maximum risk reduction.
 Functionality, efficiency and cost are secondary.
 If you get the priorities up side down, it will result in unsafe machinery.
 Never compromise safety just to save cost or increase efficiency.

 2: Do not violate the three basic rules of machine safety